SamuelOkoroShow/Project_Sofie/README.md

 I need some help on this project guys.
 Looking for some RN work experience hours?
 Take a piece of my course for free and lets get cracking I need to find my dog :/

+#Updates
+the idea here is to have mutiple cards be pulled from an internal database as once.
+I might skew the Scrollview a bit.
+I still havent decided.
+I'm following some design templates for these.
+So hopefully the come out a lot nicer than other cards in the app world